 Amanda is a member of the State Bar of Washington.

-Eileen Shin is a Managing Director and Associate General Counsel in the investment bank of JPMorgan Chase & Co., where she provides legal and regulatory implementation support for equity, high yield debt and Latin America capital markets origination businesses as well as the global research department.
+Eileen Shin is a Managing Director and Associate General Counsel in the Corporate & investment bank of JPMorgan Chase & Co., where she provides legal and regulatory advice for equity, high yield debt and Latin America capital markets origination businesses as well as the global research department.
 She has served as a faculty member in previous Practicing Law Institute seminars on the topic of initial public offerings.
 She has been named in the Corporate Counsel 100 most influential in-house lawyers in business for Latin America.
-She and her legal colleagues have been recognized as the Equity In-House Legal Team of the Year by the International Financial Law Review in five of the past seven years.
+She and her legal colleagues have been recognized as the Equity In-House Legal Team of the Year by the International Financial Law Review in many years running and have most recently earned recognition as the Debt In-House Legal Team of the Year by the International Financial Law Review.
 She has also participated in panel discussions relating to capital markets topics at National Asian Pacific American Bar Association conferences.
 Previously, she was a lawyer in the securities practice group at Simpson Thacher & Bartlett LLP.
 She is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and an editor of the Human Rights Law Review.
 She holds a Master of Music degree in piano performance from the Eastman School of Music and a B.A. degree with honors in modern thought & literature from Stanford University.
 She was also a Rotary Foundation scholar for the study of piano performance in France.
-She and her husband have two children and live in the Upper West side of New York City.
+She and her husband have two children along with a puppy added to the family during the pandemic and live in the Upper West side of New York City.

 Ravi is a Partner in PwC’s Deals practice focusing on Capital Markets & Accounting Advisory (CMAAS).
 He has 25 years of experience in the US and internationally, advising clients with respect to transformational capital markets transactions including IPOs, spin-offs, mergers and acquisitions, debt offerings and divestitures.
 The assistance includes advice on complex US GAAP, IFRS and SEC reporting matters.
 He serves some of our largest US based private equity clients with their acquisitions and dispositions/IPOs of US and European portfolio companies.